 The Association is a not-for-profit organization which employs the fund method of accounting in order to properly account for restrictions on the expenditures resulting from actions of the Board of Directors, the Association voting membership, or applicable Florida Statute.
-The financial statements segregate the accounting for such funds as either Operating or Replacement Funds.
+The financial statements segregate the accounting for such funds as either operating or replacement funds.
 At the end of the year, excess funds are retained by the fund generating such excess during the year.

-The Operating Fund is used to account for financial resources available for the general operation of the Association.
-Disbursements from the Operating Fund are generally at the discretion of the Board of Directors and the Association's management.
+The operating fund is used to account for financial resources available for the general operation of the Association.
+Disbursements from the operating fund are generally at the discretion of the Board of Directors.

-The Replacement Fund is generally used to account for assessments made for major repair and replacement of common property, and related expenses.
-Disbursements from the Replacement Fund may only be utilized in accordance with Florida Statutes and the purposes established by the Board of Directors and the Association membership.
-Interest income earned in the Replacement Fund is maintained in the Replacement Fund.
+The replacement fund is generally used to account for assessments made for major repair and replacement of common property, and related expenses.
+Disbursements from the replacement fund may only be utilized in accordance with Florida Statutes and the purposes established by the Board of Directors and the Association membership.
+Interest income earned in the replacement fund is maintained in the replacement fund.